Ed Craven Net Worth and Life 2026: Stake Casino Founder

 One quick note on why these numbers don’t line up perfectly.
 Different lists use different methods, different currencies (AUD vs USD), and snapshot his wealth on different dates.

 A big chunk of his fortune sits in crypto and private equity, both of which swing hard.
 So a figure that reads $4.51 billion AUD on one list can read $2.2 billion USD on another within months.
-Both can be accurate at the time they were published.
+Both can be accurate at the time of publication.

 How Rich Is Ed Craven Compared to Others?

-The headline fact: Craven is one of only a handful of genuinely self-made billionaires under 30 anywhere in the world.
+The headline fact: Craven is one of only a handful of genuinely self-made billionaires under 30 worldwide.

 When Forbes published its 2025 list of the world’s youngest billionaires, most names on it had inherited their fortunes.
 Craven was one of just two self-made entrants under 30 – the other being Alexandr Wang, founder of AI company Scale AI.
 That puts him in extremely rare company.